Intensive Outpatient Therapy Ohio

 What is an Intensive Outpatient Program?

-- Art and Music Therapy
+- Art and music therapy

-- Job Applications/Resumes and Coaching for Job Interviews
+- Job applications/resumes and coaching for job interviews

-- Life Skills
+- Life skills development programs

-- 12 Step meeting list and schedules (AA, NA, etc.)
+- 12 step meeting list and schedules (AA, NA, etc.)

-- Employment Phase (treatment schedule is adjusted for clients who work)
+- Employment phase (treatment schedule is adjusted for clients who work)